 This is a natural history study which only includes annual outpatient protocol visits for MRI imaging and assessment.
 This included; blood work, audiology/vestibular testing, eye evaluation, etc. If surgery is indicated for a NF2 patient on the natural history protocol, it is actually offered under a separate surgery protocol (03-N-0164).
 NIH is not actually performing NF2-related surgeries under the natural history protocol.

-The PET to Predict Tumor Growth in NF2 is closed to new patient enrollment, but remains an active protocol ( ie. NIH will continue seeing patients every 6 months for 2 years following their PET scan).
+The PET to Predict Tumor Growth in NF2 remains an active protocol (NIH will continue seeing patients every 6 months for 2 years following their PET scan).